chryswoods/siremol.org/chryswoods.com/parallel_python/mapreduce_part2.md

 to be defined and expanded as an argument to a function (unfortunately, Python 3 dropped this ability.
 See [Python 2 to 3](python2to3.md) for more information).
-This greatly reduces the amount of typing, and allows us to easily convert any multi-argument into a single-argument function by just adding an extra set of round brackets around the arguments.
+This greatly reduces the amount of typing, and allows us to easily convert any multi-argument function into a single-argument function by just adding an extra set of round brackets around the arguments.
 For example, type this three argument function into ipython